 Family crisis or medical treatment

-You may get Austudy for up to 6 weeks, if you’re travelling outside Australia for one of these approved reasons:
+You may get Youth Allowance for up to 6 weeks if you are travelling outside Australia for one of these approved reasons:

-- to attend an acute family crisis - for example, to visit a family member who is critically ill
+- to attend an acute family crisis - for example, to visit a family member who’s critically ill

 - to get eligible medical treatment that isn’t available in Australia.

 If you’re doing approved study or work outside Australia, you may get payment for the duration of the activity.
 But all of these must apply:

 - you’re getting Youth Allowance as a student or Australian Apprentice

 - you’ve already started your approved course or work activity in Australia